ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

 where $$R$$ is the characteristic radius of the circle, $$\mathbf{r}$$ is the distance to the circle center which is calculated from the two points provided by the user, and $$C_i$$ is a constant based on the dimensionality of the problem.
-In 2D, $$C_i$$ is $3/2$, while in 3D, it is $2.0$.
+In 2D, $$C_i$$ is $3/2$, whereas in 3D, it is $2.0$.
 This boundary condition can be used with 2D rectangular channels and 3D pipes.
-The flow direction is calculated based on the surface normals, where the boundary condition is applied.
-An uniform inlet temperature can also be provided if solving for the temperature equation.
+The flow direction is calculated based on the surface normals where the boundary condition is applied.
+A uniform inlet temperature can also be provided if solving for the temperature equation.
 The boundary conditions are as follows:

 $$
 \begin{equation}